Visiting the Canola Fields in York

 • In 2022, PetTeet Park was open from 27 August until 25 September

-For up to date information on how the canola fields are looking and planned opening dates for the 2023 canola season, look up PetTeet Park on their Facebook or Instagram pages.
+For up-to-date information on how the canola fields are looking and planned opening dates for the 2024 canola season, keep up to date with PetTeet Park on their Facebook page.

 Other Things to Do in York